akeneo/pim-community-dev/Bundle/AsseticBundle/README.md

         <link rel="stylesheet" media="all" href="{{ asset_url }}" />
     {% endoro_css %}
 ```
-This tags is the same as assettics "javascripts" and "stylesheets" tags but without list of files.
+These tags are the same as assettics "javascripts" and "stylesheet" tags but without list of files.

 To compile blocks of files into single file, there is command